Lightning-AI/litdata/CONTRIBUTING.md

 git fetch --all --prune
 git rebase upstream/master
 # follow git instructions to resolve conflicts
-git push -f
+git push -f origin {BRANCH_NAME}  # Use -f if you've pushed this branch before
 ```

 #### How to add new tests?

-We are using [pytest](https://docs.pytest.org/en/stable/) in PyTorch Lightning.
+We are using [pytest](https://docs.pytest.org/en/stable/) in LitData.

 Here are tutorials: